 Main Street Square - built around the Metrorail station of the same name and a Macy's department store.
 Is home to a brand new, huge shopping mall, called the Houston Pavilions, and thriving nightlife.

-Sports and Convention District - the most boring and lifeless district, unless you are a fan of one of the city's many hapless sports teams, specifically either the Houston Astros, Houston Rockets, or Houston Aeros.
-Is home to Minute Maid Park, the Toyota Center, and the Convention Center.
+Sports and Convention District - the most boring and lifeless district, unless you are a fan of one of the city's many hapless sports teams, specifically either the Houston Astros or the Houston Rockets.
+Home to Minute Maid Park, the Toyota Center, and the Convention Center.

 Houston Theater District - This is where its at!
 This area is home to a resident company in every major art discipline, including the Symphony orchestra.
 As the name implies, its home to theaters, but also performing arts centers, and the new Bayou Place Entertainment complex.

 The area that makes up the extreme west of the Greater Houston region, it straddles the Katy Freeway (Interstate 10).
 Has grown into one big majority white suburb.
 Most of the area is in Houston but not of it (its in the city's extraterritorial jurisdiction but has not been annexed).
 Communities include:

 Katy - One of the few incorporated cities besides Houston in the area.
 Was a small railroad town once, but the railroad has moved on to greener pastures and it rarely gets rail traffic at this point.
 Is the last thing you will see in the Greater Houston area going westward.
 Is most well known for being home to the Katy Mills Mall, one of the premier shopping centers in the Houston Area.
 Ticks off Houston for existing and cutting off western growth.
 Houston got them back by surrounding them with its ETJ and thus cutting off their growth period.